Transgender history

-In the Middle Ages, accounts around Europe document transgender people.
+Some medieval European documents have been studied as possible accounts of transgender persons.
 Kalonymus ben Kalonymus's lament for being born a man instead of a woman has been seen as an early account of gender dysphoria.
-Eleanor Rykener, a male-bodied Briton arrested in 1394 while living and doing sex work dressed as a woman, has been seen as a trans woman.
-In the Balkans since the 1400s, female-assigned people have transitioned to live as men called sworn virgins.
-In Japan, accounts of trans people go back to the Edo period.
-In Indonesia, there are millions of trans-/third-gender waria, and the bugis of Sulawesi recognize five genders.
-In Oceania, trans-/third-gender roles like the akava'ine, fa'afafine and fakaleiti exist among the Cook Island Maori, Samoans, and Tongans.
+John/Eleanor Rykener, a male-bodied Briton arrested in 1394 while living and doing sex work dressed as a woman, has been interpreted by some contemporary scholars as transgender.
+In Japan, accounts of transgender people go back to the Edo period.
+In Indonesia, there are millions of trans-/third-gender waria, and the extant pre-Islamic Bugis society of Sulawesi recognizes five gender roles.